ntpeters/updot/README.md

 http://pip.readthedocs.org/en/latest/installing.html

 ##Usage
-Just run `updot.py`, and the rest should be handled for you.
+Just run `updot`, and the rest should be handled for you.

-The script will ensure that your `gitconfig` settings are correct, that you have an ssh key set up with GitHub, and will configure the local and remote repository for you.
+The script will ensure that your `gitconfig` settings are correct, that you have an ssh key set up with GitHub, and will configure the local and remote repositories for you.

 The dotfiles you want tracked should be added to the `dotfiles.manifest` file located in the `~/dotfiles` directory.
 This will ensure that these files are